 Disguise your iPhone SE as a vintage book with this genuine leather case that also doubles as a wallet.
 Open it up, and you’ll see there’s a leather-wrapped frame to hold your iPhone in place, along with a transparent ID pocket, three card slots, and a money pocket.
 There are also cutouts for quick access to your phone’s controls, ports, and camera.
 It’s not the most protective case around and the leather will age, but it’s still a lot of fun.

 Here’s a simple gel case that’s super-easy to fit on your iPhone SE.
-It adds a thin layer for simple protection and grip, the latter of which makes your phone more comfortable to hold.
-You can get the case in black, blue, red, or pink, but we prefer the clear version, as it shows off Apple’s design.
+It adds a thin layer for simple protection and grip, and makes your phone more comfortable to hold.
+It’s a clear case, so it shows off Apple’s design.
 There are thin button covers, and it offers all the necessary cutouts for your phone’s features.
-The raised lip around the screen also provides a little protection when you place your phone facedown.
+The raised lip around the screen also provides a little protection when you place your phone face down.

 An eye-catching mesh pattern and a special TPU formula that delivers solid drop protection should be enough to draw the Evo Mesh to your attention.
 The case also comes outfitted with easy-to-use button covers and openings for your phone’s side switch, camera, and ports.
 The case is flexible and very easy to grip.
 It’s also translucent and comes with a white, black, or pink tinge.
 Tech21 is a name you can trust, and your iPhone SE will survive falls of up to 6.6 feet in height if it’s wearing this case.